-The Average Costs of a Starter Home in 2018
+The Average Price of a Starter Home Across the U.S.

 Are starter homes losing their luster?
 They might be.
 After all, some millennials are choosing to live with their parents longer to bypass starter home purchases and splurge on a property with a bit more value, according to USA Today.

 These entry-level homes have also lost some of their affordability.
 Starter home prices have increased by nearly 10 percent from the first quarter of 2017 to the first quarter of 2018, according to Trulia data.
 Additionally, the available inventory of starter homes has decreased year over year, dropping by 14.2 percent.

 When compared to 2012, the year Trulia began tracking this data, starter home prices have increased almost 58 percent, the amount of square footage has decreased 2 percent—dropping from 1,211 to 1,187 square feet—and inventory has been cut nearly in half.

 "Starter homes have become scarcer, pricier, smaller, older and more likely in need of some TLC than they were six years ago when Trulia began monitoring housing prices and inventory," the report reads.

 So if you're trying to enter the market as a first-time homebuyer, should you still consider a starter home purchase?
 Well, that depends on multiple considerations.

 What Determines the Price of a Starter Home?

 There are several factors that determine a home's value, including the climate of the local market, the neighborhood the property is in, the age and condition of the house, and the size of the house.

 If you think the price per square foot helps determine a house's price, think again.
 Appraisers don't factor in the price per square foot when assessing home values.